ChrisMBrooks/KIR_IMP_READY/README.md

 # Output

-The phased Hap/Samp files for each of N partitions are output into the ``Output/Liechti2023/HLA_IMP_READY``, e.g.:
+The phased Hap/Samp files for each of N partitions are output into the ``Output/Liechti2023/KIR_IMP_READY``, e.g.:

 * TBD
 * TBD

 # Afterward

-To obtain imputation results, individually upload each of the Hap/Sam pairs to the [HLA*IMP3 Jobs Page](https://imp.science.unimelb.edu.au/kir/jobs).
+To obtain imputation results, individually upload each of the Hap/Sam pairs to the [KIR*IMP Jobs Page](https://imp.science.unimelb.edu.au/kir/jobs).
 You will need to register and create an account.
-Upon completion of the HLA imputation you will receive a confirmation email and ``acces key``.
+Upon completion of the KIR imputation you will receive a confirmation email and ``acces key``.
 Results can be downloaded from the same Jobs Page.